 #2 Windmill palm

-Windmill palm (Trachycarpus fortunei) is a favorite of mine, the Terminator of the indoor plant world, the good terminator, not the new one… My palm has been in most rooms in my house, and I’ve left it for well over a week with no change.
+Windmill palm (Trachycarpus fortunei) is a favourite of mine, the Terminator of the indoor plant world, the good terminator, not the new one… My palm has been in most rooms in my house, and I’ve left it for well over a week with no change.
 They look amazing and come in a massive range of sizes.
 You can get ones for your kitchen table, or large ones that can make real impact to a room.
+This is definitely a hard to kill houseplants in low light.

 #3 Olive tree